daveschudel/Fedora-KDE/README.md

 You can get it from their Github repo: https://github.com/rpmfusion-infra/fedy

-I found more than one fedy repo on Github so I'd use the one from the RPM Fusion team.
+I found more than one Fedy repo on Github so I'd use the one from the RPM Fusion team.
 <br><br>

 ## DNF Dragora